cyrsis/soliditySandbox/README.md

 Pass the address in the admin page for sending eth to the newly created account

 ----------- when u see the $$ in the metamask------------ it is working

+## SSH to first TX node (Create account in the Azure)

+Copy the command from Azure ->
+Paste it in the PowerShell

 ## Metamask
  External Account -> Decouple from any network